Drop us a line

 The development team faced several challenges while creating the plugin.
 Let’s have a closer look.

 One of the problems our engineers faced was a lack of access and other permission-related issues.
 The team had no access to the production environment, and engineers could not log in to the live system as administrators.

 Azati worked with fresh JIRA installation in a development environment without additional superstructures, addons, extensions and third-party plugins, while the production version contained not only necessary for testing data but also a bunch of third-party plugins that affected workflow.

 Due to these two environments, all tests ran twice and sometimes provided different results and spawned extra errors.
 These errors significantly prolonged the development because the team had to wait additional time to receive feedback from the customer.

 As soon as the team proved its experience, the customer granted all the necessary accesses.

 The second issue was related to inaccurate technical specifications and communication between remote management.
-As management relied on offline editors (Microsoft Office) while developing the project documents, there were many various versions of one document.
-The engineers often get the up-to-date versions with a considerable delay, so engineers did not notice when someone changed the specification.
+As management relied on offline editors (Microsoft Office) while developing the project documents, there were many versions of one document.
+The engineers often got the up-to-date versions with a considerable delay, so they did not notice when someone changed the specification.

 The third issue was not so obvious in the initial stage.
 Atlassian Plugin SDK has decent documentation concerning plugin creation, configuration, and all superficial things.
 But if you dig deeper, the documentation does not provide the code examples or any best practices.